-- c.
-Location of fire hydrants or flushing valves outside and adjacent to street rights-of-way: - (1) The City Fire Marshall will establish and approve the location of fire hydrants and flushing valves in apartment complexes, platted private street developments, and other multi-family developments within the City. - (2) Locate fire hydrants and flushing valves in protected, easily-accessible areas behind curb lines. - (3) For fire hydrants or flushing valves which are located adjacent to water lines for fire protection constructed in 10-foot wide water line easements, the fire hydrant or flushing valve shall be centered in a minimum 10-foot by 10-foot separate easement. - d.
+- (9) Do not cut, plug and abandon or relocate fire hydrants for surface improvements.
+Explore alternate means to prevent tapping new connections into existing water lines, including curving or local narrowing of proposed sidewalks. - c.
+Location of fire hydrants or flushing valves outside and adjacent to street rights-of-way: - (1) The City Fire Marshall will establish and approve the location of fire hydrants and flushing valves in apartment complexes, platted private street developments, and other multi-family developments within the City. - (2) Locate fire hydrants and flushing valves in protected, easily-accessible areas behind curb lines. - (3) For fire hydrants which are located adjacent to water lines for fire protection constructed in 10-foot wide water line easements, the fire hydrant shall be centered in a minimum 10-foot by 10-foot separate easement. - d.
 For commercial developments inside the City and ETJ, provide isolation valves at each end of fire loops requiring on-site fire hydrants. - e.
-Fire hydrants shall be designed to have a 4-foot bury where possible.
-As a normal policy bends or offsets in fire hydrant branch will not be allowed.
-Bends may be used to maintain a 4-foot bury or to maintain 3-foot back of curb with prior approval from OCE.
-In case of conflict DIP fire hydrant leads may be used for a minimum of 3-foot of bury.
+Fire hydrants branches shall be designed to have a 5-foot bury where possible.
+No bends or offsets in a fire hydrant branch will be allowed.
+In case of conflict DIP fire hydrant leads may be used for a minimum of 3-foot of bury. - f.
+Fire hydrant leads shall have restrained joints.

-4. Fittings
+5. Fittings